eddyup/Gitskills/README.md

 ## SSH key

-ssh-keygen -t rsa -C "youremail@example.com"
+ssh-keygen -t ed25519 -C "youremail@example.com"

+Note: rsa is only used when ed25519 is not supported in legacy systems.

+## GPG key

+subkey with [S] will be OK

+Note: remote address can be only used like: "https://github.com/eddyup/Gitskills"

+> remote address "git@github.com:eddyup/Gitskills" is only used for SSH key.

 ## git command